mbrandonw/mbrandonw.github.io/_drafts/html-pretty-printing.md

 ## Pretty printing a text node

 The `text` node is the easiest to deal with, so let’s start with that.
 A text node can fill the entire line up to the page width, and then wrap back to where the text node started but on a new line.
-We can’t just break a newline at any point in the text though, it should happen at a space in the text.
+We can’t just break the text onto a new line at any point, it should happen at a space in the text.
 So, we can build an array of `Doc.text` values by splitting on a space and mapping:

 ```swift
 let textParts: [Doc] = text